IgnazioSotgiu/build_connected/README.md

 * Microsoft word - For user stories and strategy plane sheets
 * Balsamiq - For wireframes
 * EmailJS - To allow contact forms to send emails
-* Sweet Alert - To display status message after the email is sent
+* Sweet Alert - To display messages in the contact and contact contractor page
 * Coolors - Used to create a color palette
 * Am I responsive - used to create Build Connected mockup image
 * Heroku - To deploy the project online
-* mongodb - To create and store no relational data
+* MongoDB - To create and store no relational data
-* werkzeug.security - To secure passwords
+* werkzeug.security - For secure passwords

 ### Implemented Features

-* Responsive mobile first design
+* Responsive mobile-first design
 * Organized database data in two collections
 * Created a registration form
 * Created a login form